MaastrichtU-IDS/fair-enough/README.md

 ## 🖥️ Frontend development

-You will need to define the ORCID OAuth app ID and secret to enable login:
+You will need to define the ORCID OAuth app ID and secret to enable login, you can add it to your `.bashrc` or `.zshrc` to make it automatic everytime you boot:

 ```bash
 export ORCID_CLIENT_ID=APP-XXXX
 export ORCID_CLIENT_SECRET=XXXX
 ```

-Enter the `frontend` directory, install the NPM packages and start the live server using the `npm` scripts:
+After starting the backend with `docker-compose`, enter the `frontend` directory, install the NPM packages and start the live server using the `npm` scripts:

 ```bash
 cd frontend